aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 ### Required resources

-By default, this utility provides [AWS AppConfig](https://docs.aws.amazon.com/appconfig/latest/userguide/what-is-appconfig.html){target="_blank" rel="nofollow"} as a configuration store.
+By default, this utility provides [AWS AppConfig](https://docs.aws.amazon.com/appconfig/latest/userguide/what-is-appconfig.html){target="_blank"} as a configuration store.

 The following sample infrastructure will be used throughout this documentation: